 - Licensed Electrician

-It could be worth focusing on one of these areas before you move onto any of the other steps to become an electrician.
-It lets you focus on what you need to do going forward and make the right decisions for you.
+Focus on one of these areas before you move on to any other steps to becoming an electrician.
+It lets you focus on what you must do going forward and make the right decisions.

 2. Meet Requirements